 3. Combine manual and CNC skills to produce a capstone project of complex parts.

 4. Demonstrate math and communication skills; set up and operate machine tools with a minimum of supervision.

 5. Demonstrate critical thinking, teamwork, intercultural appreciation, information and technical literacy, and communication.

-6. Meet Social Science, Humanities, Written Communication, and Quantitative Reasoning distribution area outcomes.
+6. Meet Social Science, Humanities, Written communication, human relations, and multicultural education distribution area outcomes.